-We are pleased to report that there were no incidents of non-compliance with regulations and voluntary codes concerning the health and safety of guests and visitors which resulted in fines or penalties, thereby allowing us to achieve our 2020 target.
+During the Reporting Period, there were no incidents of non-compliance with regulatory standards and voluntary codes related to the health and safety of our customers which resulted in fines, penalties or warnings.
 We will continue to strive to maintain this compliance status in the forthcoming year.